squid-cache/squid-cache.github.io/ConfigExamples/ContentAdaptation/C-ICAP.rst

 Edit paths if necessary and start c-icap server.
 Add startup script to your OS.

  . {i} Note: [[http://squidclamav.darold.net/news.html|Method OPTIONS is excluding from scanning]] in latest squidclamav release (starting from squidclamav version 6.14).
 So, permit access for it not required.
- . {i} Note: TmpDir usually set to /var/tmp (this is default).
-Be '''very''' careful when change it.
-TmpDir uses for temp files when oblect in memory greater than MaxMemObject.
-And this temp files (CI_TMP_XXXX) remains in TmpDir when processing complete.
-Schedule housekeeping for TmpDir otherwise free space on /var filesystem can ran out on high loaded servers.
+ . {i} Note: !TmpDir usually set to /var/tmp (this is default).
+Be '''very''' careful when change it. !TmpDir uses for temp files when oblect in memory greater than !MaxMemObject.
+And this temp files (CI_TMP_XXXX) remains in !TmpDir when processing complete.
+Schedule housekeeping for !TmpDir otherwise free space on /var filesystem can ran out on high loaded servers.
- . {i} Note: In some cases you can increase MaxMemObject to increase performance at the cost of some increase in consumption of RAM.
+ . {i} Note: In some cases you can increase !MaxMemObject to increase performance at the cost of some increase in consumption of RAM.
 Sometimes it is advisable to set this parameter to the maximum value of the logical IO unit for your OS.

-== Antivirus checking with C-ICAP, ClamAV daemon and Squidclamav ==
+== Antivirus checking with c-icap, ClamAV daemon and Squidclamav ==

 Of course, this installation requires more resources, especially when installing on single host.
 But also provides more flexibility and - in some cases - more scalability.